qrider71/PolyDev/README.md

 Here I test different programming concepts.
 In my professional career as software engineer I have been working with Java since it came up with version 1.0.2.
 However, I am fascinated by the concepts of functional programming.
-The past developments in Java and othe OO languages have shown that more and more functional concepts find there way into the traditional object oriented world.
-Whatever I provide here is not intentended for production usage.
+The past developments in Java and other OO languages have shown that more and more functional concepts find there way into the traditional object oriented world.
+Whatever I provide here is not intentioned for production usage.
 The code might change frequently and will be staying alpha version forever.
 I am also very aware that there might exist better algorithms than those I have implemented.
 As said I am mainly playing around here to try how I could solve a particular problem in different languages.

 # Programming languages used in this repository

-My favourite languages are
+My favorite languages are

 - Java
 - F# (F sharp)